the-cm-collective/k1s/docs/rollouts.md

 the new revision endpoints first, so traffic prefers the new revision as soon as it becomes ready; old replicas are removed once readiness satisfies the policy.

+Weighting (intra-revision bias): set `AE_ROLLOUT_FIRST_WEIGHT` (default `1`) to duplicate the first upstream N times in the Caddy config, biasing selection toward it.
+This is a simple approximation and currently applies within the active upstream set.

 ### Demo

 Apply a two-step ordered rollout for `echo`: